How to Use the `warp-diag` Command (with Examples)

-Use case 1: Generating a zip file with system configuration and WARP connection information
+Use Case 1: Generate a Zip file with information about the system configuration and the WARP connection

 Code: